 2 Contributions made within each iteration

-When a participant makes a new contribution to existing storylines, they make two types of connections: (a) they connect to another participant – the one whose contribution they are immediately adding to, and (b) they connect to a specific storyline – a string of contributions that have been built on, one after the other.
+When a participant makes a new contribution to existing storylines, they make two types of connections: (a) they connect to another participant – the one whose contribution they are immediately adding to, and in doing so (b) they connect to a specific storyline – a string of contributions that have been built on, one after the other.

-This can be analysed from three perspectives
+The data in each of these matrices can be analysed from three perspectives

 - Variations across rows

 - Variations across the whole matrix